qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/network_analysis.rst

   tree = QgsGraphAnalyzer.shortestTree(graph, startId, 0)

 The :meth:`dijkstra() <qgis.analysis.QgsGraphAnalyzer.dijkstra>` method has the
-same arguments, but returns a tuple whose first element is a tuple of arrays:
+same arguments, but returns a tuple of arrays:

 * In the first array, element `n` contains index of the incoming edge or -1 if there are no incoming edges.